Frequently Asked Questions (FAQs)

 Come to the Office of Off-Campus Study, Heggblade Center, a few minutes early.
 You will be directed to the interview panel when they are available.

-The panel will include one or two faculty members from the Government Department and the Assistant Director of Off-Campus Study.
+The panel will include faculty members from the Government Department and the Director of Off-Campus Study.
 Whenever possible, an alumnus/a of the program will also participate as a student interviewer.

 The interview panel treats the interview as a job interview, so you should dress appropriately.
 Men should wear a suit or dress slacks and a dress shirt with a tie.
 Women should wear a suit, slacks or skirt (knee-length or longer) and a blouse or sweater (no cleavage).
 Make sure your clothing is cleaned and ironed.

 For many students, this interview is the first formal job interview and we are pleased to afford our applicants some practice and some feedback before the "real" phone interviews take place.
 A great deal of work in Washington consists of oral briefings and other face-to-face encounters, and the interview is a means for us to determine whether you are ready to stand on your own two feet in a stressful, fast-paced work environment.